Byzantine Empire: Nomenclature

-The empire's inhabitants, now generally termed "Byzantines", regarded themselves as Romans (in Greek, Ῥωμαῖοι or Romaioi).
+The empire's inhabitants, today generally known as Byzantines, regarded themselves as Romans (in Greek, Ῥωμαῖοι or Romaioi).
 Similarly, their Islamic contemporaries called their empire the "land of the Romans" (Bilād al-Rūm).
 After 800 AD, Western Europe called them "Greeks" (Graeci), as the Papacy and medieval German emperors regarded themselves as the true inheritors of Roman identity.
 The adjective "Byzantine", derived from Byzantion (Byzantium in Latin), the name of the Greek settlement Constantinople was established on, was only used to describe the inhabitants of the city; it did not refer to the empire, called Rhomanía (Ῥωμανία or "Romanland") by its citizens.

 Following the empire's fall, early modern scholars referred to it by many names, including the "Eastern Empire", the "Low Empire", the "Late Empire", the "Empire of the Greeks", "Empire of Constantinople", and "Roman Empire".
-The increasing use of "Byzantine" and "Byzantine Empire" started with the 15th-century historian Laonikos Chalkokondyles, whose works were widely propagated by Hieronymus Wolf.
+The increasing use of "Byzantine" and "Byzantine Empire" may have started with Theodore Metochites or Laonikos Chalkokondyles whose work was widely propagated by Hieronymus Wolf.
 "Byzantine" was used adjectivally alongside terms such as "Empire of the Greeks" until the 19th century.
 It is now the primary term, used to refer to all aspects of the empire; some modern historians believe it should not be used because it was originally a prejudicial and inaccurate term.

 History

+Constantine I, also known as Constantine the Great, was Roman emperor from AD 306 to 337 and the first Roman emperor to convert to Christianity.
+He founded the city of Constantinople (now Istanbul) and made it the capital of the Empire, which it remained for over a millennium.

 Start date

-Given the significant overlap in historiographical periodisations of "Late Roman history", "late antiquity", and "Byzantine history", there is no consensus on a foundation date for the Byzantine Empire.
+Given the significant overlap in historiographical periodisations of Late Roman history, late antiquity, and Byzantine history, there is no consensus on a foundation date for the Byzantine Empire.
 Scholarship with links to Greece or Eastern Orthodoxy has customarily placed it in the early 300s.
 The growth of the study of "late antiquity" has led to some historians setting a start date in the seventh or eighth centuries.
 Others believe a "new empire" began during changes c.
 300 AD.
 Geoffrey Greatrex believes that it is impossible to precisely date the foundation of the Byzantine Empire.